sf-wdi-24/rails_bog_app/README.md

 ![Restful Routes](http://i.stack.imgur.com/RyM1b.png)

 REST stands for **REpresentational State Transfer**.
-We will demonstrate these practices throughout this lesson, but for now preparing don't worry too much about it yet.
+We will strictly adhere to these practices for Rails resources, but Rails will set up a lot of it for us.

 ### 1. Setup Rails New